 Surface epithelial-stromal ovarian tumors (60-70%)...

-There are several ovarian tumors associated with endometrial thickening and is often due to oestrogenic effects of the ovarian tumor.
+There are several ovarian tumors associated with endometrial thickening and this is often due to oestrogenic effects of the ovarian tumor.

 Such tumors include: